teo-mateo/ydl/README.md

     the system is being monitored 24/7 by myself, but only when I remember to do that. all suspicious activity will be thoroughly ignored.

- 7. don't share this to others.
+ 7. don't share this with others.

  8. don't be mean to puppies.